openhive-network/HAfAH/src/hive_fork/Readme.md

 ### CONTEXT REWIND
 The part of the extension which is responsible to register App tables, save and rewind  operation on the tables.

-An application must register its tables depend of hive blocks.
+An application and hived shall not use directly any function from directory `src/hive_fork/context_rewind`.

-Any table is automaticly registerd during its creation only when inherits form hive.base.
+An application must register those its tables, which are dependant on hive blocks Any table is automaticly registerd during its creation only when inherits from hive.base.
 .
 A table is resgistered into recently created context.If there is no context an exception is thrown.

 ```